danofun/docker-compose/README.md

 You'll need to either change the HTTPS port specified for the UnRAID WebUI (in _Settings_ -> _Identification_) or change the host port on the Traefik container to something other than 443 and forward 443 to that port on your router (eg 443 on router forwarded to 444 on Docker host) in order to allow Traefik to work properly.

 ## Help / Contributing

-If you need assistance, please file an issue.
-Please do read the [existing closed issues](https://github.com/duhio/docker-compose-usenet/issues?q=is%3Aissue+is%3Aclosed) as they may contain the answer to your question.

 Pull requests for bugfixes/improvements are very much welcomed.
 As are suggestions of new/replacement services.